 By the way: 90% of all people are willing to compromise.
 Ask yourself only what the individual understands by compromise.
 Fifty-fifty?
 Probably not.

-Rather already "80 percent to me, 20 percent to you."
-A compromise where the rewards center should rejoice.
-Be vigilant that it is your own and not your negotiating partner.
+Rather "80 percent to me, 20 percent to you."
+A compromise where the reward center should cheer.
+Be vigilant that it is your own and not that of your negotiating partner.

 Three examples of negotiations

 - Example ThyssenKrupp: Negotiations on merger of the stainless steel division with Outokumpu confirmed.
 They are currently in talks with ThyssenKrupp to explore possible strategic options.
 At the present time, however, there is no certainty as to whether there will actually be a transaction, it said.

 - Example Stuttgart 21: At Stuttgart 21, the railway boss relies on negotiations: In the dispute over the additional costs for the Stuttgart 21 construction project, railway boss Rüdiger Grube is opting for a friendly solution.
 "We don't want a fight," said Grube.

 - Example of negotiations on the EU agriculture budget: The negotiations on the future of the EU's agricultural policy aimed at achieving progress in environmental protection, for the rural population and in long-term food security.
 However, it seems that the well-known culture of agricultural payments continues.

 What happens there?

 One wonders: what happens there?
 When will the parties finally come to a conclusion?
 Of course, successful negotiation always requires a good deal of perseverance.

 Experience shows, however, that often the time of "switching" from competing behavior ("I assert myself", "I do not give in", "I make you flat") to cooperative behavior (where are the similarities, how can we address them) Taking interests of both sides into account, what have we achieved so far together, where could a compromise lie?)
 Is missed.